katlund/BlockStab/README.md

-There are several test files.  `MakeHeatmap` generates heatmaps comparing loss of orthogonality and residual across many skeleton-muscle combinations for the same test matrix.  `KappaPlot` and similar test files plot loss of orthogonality and residual trends against matrices with a range of condition numbers; since the Greek letter κ is used to denote the 2-norm condition number, we refer to these plots as "kappa plots."
+There are several test files.  `MakeHeatmap` generates heatmaps comparing loss of orthogonality and residual across many skeleton-muscle combinations for the same test matrix.  `KappaPlot` and similar test files plot loss of orthogonality and residual trends against matrices with a range of condition numbers.
+As the Greek letter $\kappa$ is used to denote the 2-norm condition number of a matrix, we refer to these plots as "kappa plots."
 See the header for each for full descriptions of their functionalities.
 To explore some interesting examples, try the following:
 * `MakeHeatmap([100 10 2], 'stewart',  {'BCGS', 'BCGS_IRO', 'BCGS_SROR'}, {'CGS', 'HouseQR'}, 1, 1)`